Xanadu-Consulting-Services/Xanadu-Consulting-Services/README.md

 ---

 ## 👩‍⚕️ Professional Profile
-Experienced Social Worker, Employee Wellbeing Consultant, and Psychosocial Therapist with **30+ years of practice** across clinical, corporate, community, and educational settings in South Africa and the UK.
-Skilled in designing and implementing **employee wellness programmes**, conducting **psychosocial assessments**, delivering **counselling and training**, and managing projects that foster resilience, wellbeing, and organisational health.
+Accomplished Social Worker, Employee Wellbeing Consultant and Psychosocial Therapist with over 30 years of experience across clinical, corporate, community and educational environments in South Africa and the UK.
+Demonstrated expertise in designing and delivering employee wellness programmes, conducting psychosocial assessments, providing therapeutic counselling, facilitating training, and leading community development initiatives.
+Adept at supporting individuals, families, organisations and vulnerable groups through evidence-based, trauma‑informed and systems-oriented interventions.
+Recognised for strong interpersonal skills, cross‑sector versatility and a deep commitment to holistic wellbeing and organisational resilience.

-I bring a **trauma-informed, evidence-based, and systems-focused approach** to supporting individuals, families, organisations, and vulnerable populations.

 ---